dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/index.md

 End Class
 ```

-The following illustration shows the output for the preceding [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] markup and code-behind.
+The following illustration shows the output for the preceding XAML markup and code-behind.

 ![A message box saying "You clicked the ellipse!"](./media/index/messagebox-text-output.png)